-The goal of these lessons, will be to teach you how to mold your voice into specific styles and boost your musical flexibility.
-With practice, you will be able to listen to a sample of music and sing written song lyrics in the tone the writer wished it to be sung, without you needing to ear the lyrics sung before hand.
+The goal of these lessons will be to teach you how to mold your voice into specific styles and boost your musical flexibility.
+With practice, you will be able to listen to a sample of music and sing the written song lyrics in the tone the writer wished it to be sung, without you needing to hear the lyrics sung before hand.

-Just by haring a sample of music, you will learn and recognize the style and key the song lyrics need to be sung in.
+Just by hearing a sample of music, you will learn and recognize the style and key the song lyrics need to be sung in.

 Understanding how to identify the meaning of a song in order to convey it to the audience is important, so Singorama has a full lesson on this topic to teach you how to get the song across and captivate your audience.